 Much of protege's social standing comes directly from the patron that chooses to honor them in such a way, and while a patron can have several proteges depending upon their social standing, no protege may claim more than one patron (and switching patrons is looked upon with askance, and may carry a degree of social opprobrium if most peers find it too self-serving or unjustified).
 Nonetheless, more than one commoner acting as a protege for a highlord has found themselves treated with the greatest of respect from the high born, and more than one lord has found their reputation in tatters after their protege brought social humiliation on their name by countless scandals while representing their lord.

-In OOC terms, patronage is an alliance between any higher social rank character and any lower social rank character.
+In OOC terms, patronage is an alliance between any higher social rank character and a lower social rank character.
+(For PC patrons of Social Rank 1-2, proteges must be at least 3 social ranks below them.
+For 3-5, they must be at least 2 social ranks below them.
+6+ have no restriction of rank difference.)
 The protege inherits 10% of the total prestige of the patron as long as their patronage relationship exists, and any prestige gain or loss has 10% of its value shared by the other party.
 This can represent any form of public alliance.